spontoreau/rust-azure-devops/DETAILS.md

-Rust
+Rust 🦀
 ===

-This extension contains tasks that can be used to deal with **Rust** projects.
+This extension contains tasks that can be used to manage **Rust** projects.

 **Rust** is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
 For more information on **Rust**, take a look at the official [documentation](https://www.rust-lang.org).